 Courtesy of productivity expert Jordan Page via ApartmentTherapy.com, the 10/30 rule states that to be your most productive, you should walk the 10 extra steps or use the 30 extra seconds you need to get the job done right.
 (To be honest, I’ve modified this to mean 10 minutes and 30 steps, because I can’t get anything meaningful done in less than 10 minutes or 30 steps.)

 Here’s how it works.
-Instead of leaving folded laundry on the table, take the extra time to take it upstairs and put it away.
+When tackling the housekeeping chores, instead of leaving folded laundry on the table, take the extra time to take it upstairs and put it away.
 Did that container of leftover Chinese food leak all over your fridge?
 Instead of spending 30 minutes taking steel wool to dried soy sauce in a couple of weeks, tackle it now when it will just take a few moments.

 The idea is to tackle your tasks until they’re completely finished, lying on the ground and begging for mercy.